 Many of these journals are open-access, which means these are journals that do not require readers to pay an exorbitant subscription fee for the papers they are accessing.
 This publication model is gaining prominence as academia, as an ecosystem, is taking to the internet.
 However, keep in mind that not all open-access journals are predatory journals.

 Why is this system a problem?

 The obvious and most detrimental issue with predatory publishing is that it actively contributes to the production of unscientific and inaccurate work.
 There is no quality control in what kind of research is published.

 Predatory publishing is a serious issue for academia in general, but it is also a bad career step for researchers to make.
 According to this study by ScienceMag.org, papers from predatory journals are cited far less than papers published in peer-reviewed journals.
 What’s worse is that it lowers your chances of getting published in peer-reviewed journals.
 You can’t publish the work elsewhere, and it remains on your resume as a permanent dent.

 How to identify and avoid predatory journals

 As an up-and-coming researcher, here are some simple but effective steps you can take to ensure that you do not submit your research work to predatory journals.

 Check their website thoroughly:

 Nowadays, every journal (open-access or otherwise) has an online presence.
-They provide clear information about the publication processes and timelines, as well as themselves.
-That’s what you’re looking for: clear cut information about every single aspect of the publication process.
-One of the most obvious red flags of a journal website is bad grammar and spelling.
+They provide clear information about the publication processes and timelines, as well as information about themselves.
+That’s what you’re looking for: clear-cut information about every single aspect of the publication process.
+One of the most obvious red flags of a journal website is poor grammar and spelling.
 It is a clear indication of the lack of emphasis on quality.

 You should also be able to find contact information and an address for a physical office.
 (This means they actually, legitimately, exist!)